-- Pablo By Buffer – A simple web app that allows you to quickly create social media graphics.
-It integrates with Buffer, one of my team’s favorite social media planning and publishing tools.
+- Pablo – A simple web app that allows for quick creation of social media graphics, and integrates nicely with Buffer, a social media planning and publishing tool.

-- Creative Market – Again, this is a great resource for professional fonts, templates, and other graphic elements for reasonable prices.
+- Creative Market – Creative Market is a great resource for professional fonts, templates, and other graphic elements at reasonable prices.

-- Bonus: Subscribe to Creative Market and receive freebies every Monday.
+- Bonus: Subscribe to Creative Market and receive freebies via email.

-- Adobe Spark – The free version has subtle branding, but Spark integrates many features.
+- Adobe Spark – While the free version has subtle branding, Spark integrates many useful features.